w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ## Upgrades

 The upgrades to Avalanche are administered by the protocol developers at [Ava Labs](https://www.avalabs.org/).
 On Polkadot, the forkless upgrades are administered and deployed through the on-chain governance.
+When performing upgrades, every single validator on the Subnet will need to perform the identical upgrade.
+This requires a co-ordination effort among the Validators of the Subnet.
+On Polkadot, upgrades to Parachains can be deployed automatically without any coordination with the Validators on the relaychain.

 ## In the physical realm